sameerabalay/Dockless_Mobility/final-proposal.md

 1. What are you trying to do?
 Articulate your objectives using absolutely no jargon (i.e. as if you were explaining to a salesperson, executive, or recruiter).

-City of Austin transportation department publishes every hour dockless mobility data they receive from the vendors on their Open Data Portal website.
+City of Austin transportation department updates dockless mobility data they receive from the vendors on their Open Data Portal website every hour.
+The data contains all the trip information for each dockless mobility device with the exception of trips which meet the following criteria:
+- trip distance greater than or equal to .1 miles and less than 500 miles
+- trip duration less than 24 hours

+For aggregration purposes they created a citywide hexagonal grid with each edge length of 500ft.
+Each grid is a cell with a unique id.
+Each trip has origin cell and destination cell id.
+Few of the important fields in the dataset are :

+- ID - Unique trip identifier
+- Device ID - Unique ID for the device used to complete the trip
+- Vechile Type - Bicycle or Scooter
+- Trip Duration - In seconds
+- Trip Distance - In meters
+- Start Time - Datetime at which the trip started in local time
+- End Time - Datetime at which the trip ended in local time
+- Origin Cell ID
+- Destination Cell ID
+- Start Latitude
+- Start Longitude
+- End Latitude
+- End Longitude

+For full set of fields and description can be found at https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

-My goal is to use this data to determine
+My goal is to use this data above and weather data to determine :

 1. How does distance traveled, start time of the trips, origin and end point vary by geographical location.
-For example: Do UT campus trips, Downtown trips and South Congress trip
+For example: Do UT campus trips, Downtown trips and South Congress trip differ by time of the day, distance traveled.

-- What kind of trips are dockless vehicles replacing?
-Cars/rideshare?
-Bicycles?
-Bike Share?
-Walking?
-Transit?
-- How do trip patterns/behaviors vary geographically?
-E.g. are campus trips vs downtown trips vs south congress trips distinct in some way?
-(Distance, time, origins?)
+2. Develop a model to predict the number of dockless mobility scooters and usage at give time of the day in a given area (cell).

 2. How has this problem been solved before?
 If you feel like you are addressing a novel issue, what similar problems have been solved, and how are you borrowing from those?
-I currently have any not found any prediction algorithms on Dockless Mobility Scooters.
-I found few research papers on Dockless and Docked Bike Sharing.
-I'm using the following papers as reference
+I have not come across any prediction models on dockless mobility scooter but found few research papers on Dockless and Docked Bike Sharing prediction models.
+My goal is to use the following papers for reference:

 https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mobisys16bike.pdf

 https://www.researchgate.net/publication/324275044_A_deep_learning_approach_on_short-term_spatiotemporal_distribution_forecasting_of_dockless_bike-sharing_system

 3. What is new about your approach, why do you think it will be successful?
-The plan is to apply the ideas from bike sharing systems to Dockless Scooter Data.
+My plan is to apply the modeling done in the referenced papers to dockless scooters.

 4. Who cares?
 If you're successful, what will the impact be?

-If successful the model will be presented to City of Austin Transportation Department IT staff which they might further present the findings to groups like City of Austin Mobility Committee, City of Austin Compliance Department, AURA
+If successful the model will be presented to City of Austin Transportation Department IT staff which then further might be groups like City of Austin Mobility Committee, City of Austin Compliance Department, AURA to help implement new policies and regulations.

 5. How will you present your work?
   * Web app - where will you host it, what kind of information will you present?
   * Visualization - what final visuals are you aiming to produce?
   * Presentation - slides, interpretive dance?

 Goal is to present the data through Visualization

 6. What are your data sources?
 What is the size of your dataset, and what is your storage format?

-   * Dockless Mobility Data - 2746504 datapoints. <a href = "https://s3.amazonaws.com/sameera-bucket-1/dockless_mobility/raw_data/Austin_Dockless_Vehicle_Trips.csv">City of Austin Dockless Vechicle Trip Data from  2018-04-03 to 2019-02-12
-   </a>.
-Original Data was downloaded on 2019-02-12 from City of <a href="https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r"> Austin Data Portal  </a>
+   * Dockless Mobility Data - Original Data was downloaded on 2019-02-12 from City of <a href="https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r"> Austin Data Portal  </a>.
+The downloaded <a href = "https://s3.amazonaws.com/sameera-bucket-1/dockless_mobility/raw_data/Austin_Dockless_Vehicle_Trips.csv"> data </a> is for trips from 04-03-2018 to 02-12-2019 and is in csv format and is stored on AWS .
+The current dataset had 2746504 datapoints.

-   * Austin Bergstorm Airport Weather Data - 435 datapoints.
-Daily weather information at Austin Bergstorm Airport from <a href="https://s3.amazonaws.com/sameera-bucket-1/dockless_mobility/raw_data/Austin_Bergstom_Airport_Weather.csv"> 2018-01-01 to 2019-03-12 </a>.
-Original Data was downloaded from <a href="http://www.ncdc.noaa.gov">National Oceanic and Atmospheric Adminstration</a>
+   * Austin Bergstorm Airport Weather Data - Daily weather information (temperature, humidity, wind etc.,) recorded at Austin Bergstorm Airport was downloaded from <a href="http://www.ncdc.noaa.gov"> National Oceanic and Atmospheric Adminstration</a> .
+The data is in <a href="https://s3.amazonaws.com/sameera-bucket-1/dockless_mobility/raw_data/Austin_Bergstom_Airport_Weather.csv"> csv </a> format and has weather informatin 2018-01-01 to 2019-03-12.
+The current dataset has 435 datapoints.

 7. What are potential problems with your capstone, and what have you done to mitigate these problems?

+   * Since the data is time-series data I have to research time-series prediction algorithms.
+Apart from my own research my goal is to work with Dan Rupp to get a quick review of time-series analysis and prediction algorithms.
+   * Work with City of Austin transportation department to get more insights on grouping of cell IDs to neighborhoods.
+Determine if there is a mapping file which contains all the cell ids for Downtown Austin, UT campus and South Congress.

 8. What is the next thing you need to work on?
   * Getting the data, not just some, likely all?
+    The goal is to work on the downloaded for modeling and use the data from 02-13-2019 to 04-01-2019 for testing the model
   * Understanding the data?
+    My initial EDA has revealed few null values in the data so the next steps is to determine ways to handle the null values after determing if the values are MAR, MCAR and MNAR.
   * Building a minimum viable product?
+    Do feature extraction and run T-Test on different neighborhoods or cells.
   * Gauging how much signal might be in the data?

 **Submission**: Once you are satisfied with your submission, push it to github, and send the repo URL to your